GBDK 2020 Docs 4.3.0

 RTS

 The data structure to facilitate this is usually called a vram transfer buffer, often affectionately called a "popslide" buffer after Damian Yerrick's implementation.
-This buffer essentially forms a list of commands where each comand sets up a new PPU address and then writes a sequence of bytes with an auto-increment of either +1 or +32.
+This buffer essentially forms a list of commands where each command sets up a new PPU address and then writes a sequence of bytes with an auto-increment of either +1 or +32.
 Each such command is often called a "stripe" in the nesdev community.

-It starts at 0x100 and takes around half of the hardware stack page.
+The transfer buffer starts at 0x100 and takes around half of the hardware stack page.
 You can think of the transfer buffer as a software-implemented DMA that allows writing bytes at the optimal rate of 8 cycles / byte. (ignoring the PPU address setup cost)

-The buffer allows writing up to 32 continuous bytes at a time.
+The buffer supports writing up to 32 continuous bytes at a time.
 This allows updating a full screen row / column, or two 8x8 tiles worth of tile data in one command / "stripe".

 By doing writes to this buffer during game logic, your game will effectively keep writing data transfer commands for the vblank NMI handler to process in the next vblank period, without having to wait until the vblank.

-Given that transfer buffer only has space for around 100 data bytes, it is important to not overfill the buffer, as this will bring code execution to a screeching halt, until the NMI handler empties the old contents of the buffer to free up space to allow new commands to be written.
+Given that the transfer buffer only has space for around 100 data bytes, it is important to not overfill the buffer, as this will bring code execution to a screeching halt, until the NMI handler empties the old contents of the buffer to free up space and allow new commands to be written.

 Buffered mode is typically used for scrolling updates or dynamically animated tiles, where only a small amount of bytes need updating per frame.